 Dr Chapman said, “Love can be expressed and received in all five languages.
 However, if you don’t speak a person’s primary love language, that person will not feel loved, even though you may be speaking the other four.

 “Once you are speaking his or her primary love language fluently, then you can sprinkle in the other four and they will be like icing on the cake.”

-If you’d like to discover more about your love language, you might want to take the quiz on Dr. Gary Chapman’s official website.
+To discover more about your love language, you might like to take the quiz on Dr. Gary Chapman’s official website.

 Your partner might also like to take the quiz.
 Though, if not, there are still ways you can unravel more about their love language.
 The first and most obvious way is to consider which behaviours from each of the five love languages above your partner demonstrates most.

 Or, you could ask them what expression of love means most to them.
 It’s common to assume that we know what our partner wants.
 But, to avoid misunderstandings and prevent tensions from building up, it can help to get a direct answer.
 Chances are, your partner will appreciate being asked.

 Love can be complicated and it’s important to remember that there’s never going to be a one size fits all approach to having a happy, successful relationship.
 Most relationships require a multitude of different tools and approaches – and learning about each other is also a continuous process that never truly ends.

 That being said, a flourishing relationship does tend to start with being kind and considerate to one another and respecting each other’s differences.
 And having an awareness of the five love languages can help with this.

 For more dating and relationship advice, you might like to visit the relevant section of our website here.
 Or, if you’re looking for love and want to start making some meaningful connections, why not check out Rest Less Dating?